Welcome to StackLinker: Share Bookmarks with Anyone

 How to Get Started?

 Registration takes just a few minutes.
 Create an account, set up your first workspace, and start adding bookmarks.
-If you want to share, invite others via email and optionally assign them to groups based on what they should see.
+On the dashboard (/workspace) you'll see your workspaces – click a card to open that workspace's bookmark tree.
+To share, invite others via email (Invite button or workspace settings → Members) and optionally assign them to groups.

-For maximum convenience, we recommend installing our Chrome extension – it keeps your bookmarks within reach regardless of what page you're currently viewing.
+For maximum convenience, we recommend installing the Chrome extension – your bookmarks stay within reach no matter what page you're viewing.

 What's Coming Next?